-Students should study this subject in order to:
+Students who study this subject should:

 - Be able to research, study, analyse and interpret material. - Be able and willing to learn Nutrition and Culinary skills. - Be able to communicate well. - Be organised. - Be able to discuss topics and work in teams.